Best Unusual Options Activity Scanner

-If you go the route of identifying unusual options activity yourself, then you have to take a closer look at the scanner results.
-Also make sure to identify a potential IV Crush.
-An IV Crush often happens to short-dated weekly options near expiration date.
+If you go the route of identifying unusual options activity yourself, you have to look at the scanner results.
+Also, make sure to identify a potential IV Crush.
+An IV Crush often happens to short-dated weekly options near the expiration date.

 Buying calls and buying puts is equal to having a pre-defined maximum risk per trade and unlimited profit potential.
-Selling options, on the other hand, means that your risk is unlimited, and at the same time, the profit is limited.
+On the other hand, selling options means that your risk is unlimited, and at the same time, the profit is limited.

 This situation is similar to buying or selling stock by stock traders.
 Traders who buy stocks have limited risk if they buy them.
 But if the short a stock, then the risk is unlimited.

 After 14 days, the price is at $2 per share.
 At this point, Trader A made the same profit as trader B made losses.
 So at the moment, it looks equal.
-Now, another week later, the penny stock rose to $10 per share because an FDA approval gave the stock a boost, and now it is trading 10 times higher at $10.
+Now, another week later, the penny stock rose to $10 per share because an FDA approval gave the stock a boost, and currently, it is trading ten times higher at $10.

 At this point, Trader A made $9 per share and risked $1 per share as a max loss.
-But Trader B's maximum potential was to make $.99 per share in case that he can buy back the shorted stock at 1 cent per share.
-But now he faces a loss of $9 per share.
+But Trader B’s maximum potential was to make $.99 per share if he could buy back the shorted stock at 1 cent per share.
+But now, he faces a loss of $9 per share.

 Another week later, the stock is at $100 per share.
-You get it right, Trader A made $99 profits per share so far by risking $1 per share, while Trader B lost $99 per share while he tried to make a maximum profit of 99 cents per share.
+So you get it right, Trader A made $99 profits per share so far by risking $1 per share, while Trader B lost $99 per share while he tried to make a maximum profit of 99 cents per share.